Vikash-8090-Yadav/Future.WebNet/.github/ISSUE_TEMPLATE/improvements.md

 ---
-name: Improve a Doc
+name: Improve a file
-about: You can improve an already existing Doc
+about: You can improve an already existing file
 title: ''
 labels: ''
 assignees: ''